-Chemistry, Morphology, etc. The rhizomes of Strelitzia reginae branch dichotomously.
-Stomatal morphology may vary depending on where in the plant the stomata are; the basic morphology seems to be brachyparacytic, with cells at the two ends of the stomata often being shorter than other epidermal cells, and there may be other associated more or less thick-walled cells (Tomlinson 1960).
+Chemistry, Morphology, etc. The rhizomes of Strelitzia reginae branch dichotomously (Fisher 1976).
+Stomatal morphology may vary depending on where in the plant the stomata are; the basic morphology seems to be brachyparacytic, with cells at the two ends of the stomata often being shorter than other epidermal cells, and there may be other associated and more or less thick-walled cells (Tomlinson 1960).

 LOWIACEAE Ridley, nom. cons.
 Back to Zingiberales